-The City's planners are here to help with your rezoning application.
+The City's Development Services staff are here to help with your rezoning application.
 They can provide guidance and advice that will save you time and money and help the application process go as smoothly as possible.

 Staff will research the property, explain related policies and plans and let you know if there are issues you should consider.
 Review the City’s Land Use Bylaw and Official Community Plan to see how your project fits within those guidelines.
 A call to the Engineering Department can help you determine what municipal services are available on the property.

-Contact nearby property owners to advise them of the proposal and post the notification sign provided by the Planning Department.
+Contact nearby property owners to advise them of the proposal and post the notification sign provided by the Development Services Department.
 This helps to identify and resolve concerns at the outset.
-Planning staff can advise how much public consultation your proposal requires.
+Staff can advise how much public consultation your proposal requires.

 Submit your Rezoning Application, including required fees as well as development plans and site maps described in the application.
-Upon receipt of your application, the Director of Planning may ask for additional information such as density calculations, parking plans, and tree preservation plans.
+Upon receipt of your application, the Director of Development Services may ask for additional information such as density calculations, parking plans, and tree preservation plans.

-The Planning Department will guide your application through a review and public hearing process before Colwood City Council makes a final decision.
+The Development Services Department will guide your application through a review and public hearing process before Colwood City Council makes a final decision.
 Get a detailed look at the Steps in Processing a Rezoning Application.